quincycs/aws-cdk-q-starter/README.md

 # DEV_MODE = true

 DEV_MODE=true allows you to deploy your changes from your local machine.
+It also deploys a bastion host inside your VPC.

 **Setup:**